mattskone/ansible-opencv-python3/README.md

 #### What if I don't want to use virtual environments?
 No problem - you don't have to.
 Since OpenCV is installed system-wide, it is available in your Python code with `import cv2` whether or not you are inside an active virtual environment.

+### Using Vagrant
+If you have [Vagrant](https://www.vagrantup.com/) installed (or if you install it), you can optionally spin up a vagrant virtual machine and run this playbook inside it.
+Just run

+`$ vagrant up`

+and vagrant will create and provision the virtual machine with OpenCV installed.

 ### Contributions
 I'm pretty new at Ansible.
 If there's a smarter way to do any of this, please send me a pull request with an explanation of your propsed change.
 If something doesn't work, please create a github issue against this project including specific steps to reproduce the problem.